matteoavigni/Master-Thesis/README.md

 Latex_code contains the presentation of my master thesis work

-Python_code contains the codes used to do all the analysis
+R_code contains the codes used to do all the analysis and graphs of the thesis